 – Call all vendors and confirm delivery/setup/takedown arrangements.

-- Make sure your dress is ready to go; get it steamed or pressed as necessary.
+– Make sure your dress is ready to go; get it steamed or pressed if necessary.

-- Finalize bridal party positions and order down the aisle.
+– Finalize bridal party positions and order they’ll walk down the aisle.

-- Deliver place cards, programs, etc. to appropriate venues/site managers.
+– Deliver place cards, programs, menus, etc. to appropriate venue or site managers.

-- Drop off welcome baskets and delivery instructions at guest hotel.
+– Drop off welcome bags at guest hotels and give delivery instructions to the front desk.

 – Write final checks to vendors and professionals.